Metals · 2023

 +Is there Copper in Centennial, CO tap water?

-Yes — Centennial, CO's 2023 Consumer Confidence Report lists Copper at 60 ug/L. Centennial, CO's 2023 Consumer Confidence Report shows Copper at or above the federal limit (1.3 mg/L Action level).
-Measured value is 60.0× the threshold.
+Yes — Centennial, CO's 2023 Consumer Confidence Report lists Copper at 60 ug/L. Centennial, CO's 2023 Copper measurement is below the federal limit of 1.3 mg/L (Action level).

 +What's the federal limit for Copper in drinking water?